European Kitchen Remodeling Idea

 So what does a SoCal kitchen look like?
 Well, of course, they don’t all look the same, but there are obvious trends.
 Most Californians are very in tune with their surroundings, especially the great SoCal countryside.
 They like natural materials and incorporate them into home design whenever possible.
 In a kitchen, these might include stone floor tiles, natural wood cabinets, marble countertops, and copper sinks.

 And since many California homeowners pride themselves as gourmet cooks, their kitchens reflect this.
 You’ll find the latest energy-efficient appliances that are both sleek and utilitarian.
 These might include under the counter freezer drawers, wine coolers, beverage chillers, and integrated kitchen appliances.
-Interesting cookware like copper pots and pans might be displayed in an area where they’re readily accessible to the cook.
+Try to display certain cookwares like copper pots and pans in an area where they’re readily accessible to the cook.

 Islands, food prep areas with their own small sinks, and lighted work areas are also popular.
-Natural butcher block countertops are making a comeback and are often incorporated into a prep area for the cutting, slicing, and chopping of foods.
+Natural butcher block countertops are making a comeback.
+And people usually incorporate them into a prep area for the cutting, slicing, and chopping of foods.
 Lots of new California kitchens have also added a built-in computer desk.

 Many Californians are also eclectic in their tastes.
 They often include a bit of themselves in their kitchen decor by adding small personal points of interest like inlaid mosaic designs into floors or an open-front cabinet or two to display collections, antiques, or even whimsical items to add interest.

 Quirky works of art are often used, too.
 They also often add splashes of color to neutral kitchens.
 Some of the most popular California colors are paprika, kiwi, orange, chili pepper red, and teal.
-Even purple is being seen in more and more kitchens!
-But remember, these bright colors are used tastefully and only as “splashes.”
+Even purple is quite common in more and more kitchens!
+But remember, most use these bright colors tastefully and only as “splashes.”

 Many SoCal kitchens flow easily into adjoining rooms instead of being sharply defined by walls.
 For example, an island with seating might be all that separates the kitchen from the living room or family room.
-The kitchen might also be extended to an outdoor barbecue area with seating.
+It is also possible to extend the kitchen to an outdoor barbecue area with seating.